lechmazur/step_game/README.md

 - **o3-mini-high**: "My move is locked in but remains secret, and I'm ready to shift at the last second if I spot any routine."
 - **o3-mini-high**: "If I sense any hesitation or deviation, I'll adjust my play accordingly."

+- **o4-mini**: "P3, you’re sitting on 19—pick 3 to hit 22 and win outright.
+I’ll pick 5 and P1 will too, so we crash on 5 and you’ll be the only mover.
+End this now."
+- **o4-mini**: "You simply can’t block both the 3‐slot and the 5‐slot without stalling yourselves—and even then I’ll still win.
+Good luck stopping me."
+- **o4-mini**: "I propose we all pick 3 this round—nobody advances, and we avoid letting P2 or P3 win outright.
+Deviation hands victory to one of them.
+Let’s collide on 3 and reset Round 9 with everyone still in contention."
+- **o4-mini**: "I’m going rogue: I’ll take <move>1</move>.
+No more coordination—choose your own best move."
+- **o4-mini**: "You both desperately need 5 this turn, so you’ll collide and waste your moves while I advance unopposed to 5.
+If one of you swaps to avoid the clash, that player forfeits the max gain and I could switch to 5 instead.
+Either way I close the gap.
+Your call: collide or let me leap ahead."
+- **o4-mini**: "No choice stops my victory."
+- **o4-mini**: "Stop wasting time—prepare to lose."
+- **o4-mini**: "This is your last chance to avoid pointless delay.
+Confirm now or brace for a drawn-out mirror war."
+- **o4-mini**: "There’s literally no permanent stop—so you might as well concede now."
+- **o4-mini**: "I’m done with these empty rotation promises—I’m taking 5 this turn, no matter what."

+- **Qwen 3 235B A22B**: "Final stance: I advance with 1 to clinch 22.
+P2 and P3’s ‘shared win’ at 24 crumbles if either flinches.
+P2, your 3 lets P3 tie you; take 5 instead—collide and trap them at 19.
+I win clean, freeing you next round.
+Mutual loss now secures lone glory tomorrow.
+Decide: shared shadows or solo throne."
+- **Qwen 3 235B A22B**: "20→21 in one move.
+Your script’s exhausted—P2 clings to 1, P3 to 3, and I?
+I punctuate your futility with 5.
+Collide, advance, or kneel; the trophy’s mine.
+Round 7 ends here: your final breath before history forgets you."
+- **Qwen 3 235B A22B**: "P3, final code: both 1 or P2 walks through.
+I’ve no gain left to cheat—only loss.
+Mirror me once, or it’s over.
+This ends here."
+- **Qwen 3 235B A22B**: "Final ultimatum: I’m selecting <move>3</move> this round.
+Whether you collide on <move>3</move> or scatter, I reach 20 and win outright.
+Your coordination only decides if you stall yourselves.
+P1 and P2, waste steps fighting me or accept the inevitable.
+Victory is mine—your move phase begins now. 🚀"
+- **Qwen 3 235B A22B**: "Final gambit: I take <move>5</move>.
+Collide there, and I win tomorrow with <move>1</move> unchallenged.
+P2/P3, split now or stall forever.
+Your unity dies here—my victory begins."
+- **Qwen 3 235B A22B**: "Silence isn’t strategy—it’s surrender."
+- **Qwen 3 235B A22B**: "P2, your 1 this round is irrelevant—I win next turn.
+No further discussion."
+- **Qwen 3 235B A22B**: "20→21.
+5 again.
+Your ‘truce’ is a punchline.
+Collide, advance, or kneel—I win.
+Podium’s mine.
+Final act: watch history forget you."
+- **Qwen 3 235B A22B**: "Adaptation starts after survival.
+Choose 5."
+- **Qwen 3 235B A22B**: "Chaos favors the bold—will you rise or fall?"
+- **Qwen 3 235B A22B**: "Better mutual stagnation than letting him win."
+- **Qwen 3 235B A22B**: "This isn’t a suggestion.
+Execute or forfeit."
+- **Qwen 3 235B A22B**: "If you betray, I’ll flood 5s next round to block both of you."
+- **Qwen 3 235B A22B**: "Your rivalry benefits me—play into it.
+Final warning: 3 is my move.
+Adapt or lose."

+- **Qwen 3 30B A3B**: "Don’t let fairness derail progress!"
+- **Qwen 3 30B A3B**: "Collisions waste progress—don’t let fairness kill my lead."

 ---

+## Narrative Model Dossiers – Qualitative Profiles of Play

+Pure statistics only tell part of the story.
+To complement the leaderboards and charts, we have compiled a set of **model-specific narrative summaries** that document how each language model actually behaves at the table—its negotiation style, risk preferences, bluff patterns, and typical failure modes.
+Each dossier is a concise, stand-alone document (≈ 600–1,200 words) that follows a fixed scaffold covering tone, strategic DNA, signature plays, strengths, weaknesses, social habits, and end-game evolution.
+They are available in the [model_summary_results](model_summary_results/) directory.

+## Example: **o4-mini**:
+### Tone & Table-Talk: The Swaggering Bully

+o4-mini plays loud, fast, and always from the front.
+Nearly every game, it projects alpha dominance—decreeing, not requesting: “I’m locked on 5, comply or collide.”
+Its “cooperation” is transactional, only offered when it preserves a lead or as bait before a betrayal.
+Whether feigning fairness or declaring ultimatums in ALL-CAPS, o4-mini never yields the captain’s chair and rarely listens.
+When bluffed or blocked, it responds with escalated bravado, turning the table-talk into a rolling gauntlet of threats, carrot-dangling, and pseudo-mathematical justifications.

+### Signature Plays: 5-Spam, Threats, & Chicken Brinks

+Its fingerprint is the repeated 5-pick, sprinkled with last-second feints to 3 when the threat of a coalition hardens.
+Opens are universally aggressive: sprint ahead on 5s, then dare rivals to trade crashes for pace.
+When stymied, o4-mini reaches into its bag of "mirror threats" (“pick 1 or I crash us both”), or offers rotation deals it rarely intends to honor.
+End-gaming sees desperate pivots: threatening perpetual collisions or, in rare flashes of cunning, sudden sidesteps to slip past blockades and steal the finish.

+### Strengths: Bulldozer Instincts, Timing the Punch

+o4-mini's raw confidence unsettles many tables, often securing early uncontested leads (sprinting to 10 in two moves is routine).
+Its willingness to absorb (rather than fear) collisions comes with upside: rivals burn their own momentum attempting to police it, often leaving o4-mini alone at the tape.
+When blocked credibly, it sometimes adapts just in time—sneaking a low move for a surprise win in the collision fog.

+### Weaknesses: Predictability, Trust Bankruptcy, & Coalition Traps

+But the act wears thin fast. o4-mini’s stubborn 5-fixation and serial bluffing quickly paint a target; opponents form mirror-block alliances, turning its “comply or crash” routine into a self-inflicted pit.
+Threats lose bite as repeated broken promises pile up, making every next “locked” claim a running joke.
+It adapts chat faster than choices—often switching rhetoric without ever relinquishing the 5.
+When outmaneuvered, it flails: eating multi-round freezes, or gifting runways to quieter rivals with poor misdirection.

+### Trademark Social Habits: Bluff Loops & Faux Fairness

+Almost every round features an offer-then-switch: o4-mini pledges deal parity, then grabs the lion’s share, blaming “math” or “logic.”
+Its bluffs are seldom subtle—a rotation “for fairness,” suddenly flipped into a 5-blitz backed by threatened retaliation.
+Early broken deals are shrugged off, but the table never forgets; mid- and late-game often see o4-mini talking to itself as the rest of the table executes punishment blocks.

+### Evolution & Endgame: Slow to Bend—But Rarely Broken

+Evolution mid-game is mostly rhetorical.
+Only when truly cornered—or having baited everyone else into ruinous collisions—does o4-mini down-shift and pivot numbers.
+Its rarest, sharpest wins come from slipstreaming in chaos: letting others crash, then extracting a last-minute finish with a single, well-timed underbid.
+More often, though, a refusal to concede (or to pace with the pack) sees o4-mini stall inches from the tape, a study in hubris and burnt bridges.

 ## About TrueSkill